Owen Barfield

-Arthur Owen Barfield (9 November 1898 – 14 December 1997) was a British philosopher, author, poet, critic, and member of the Inklings.
+Arthur Owen Barfield (9 November 1898 – 14 December 1997) was an English philosopher, author, poet, critic, and member of the Inklings.

 Life

 Barfield was born in London, to Elizabeth (née Shoults; 1860–1940) and Arthur Edward Barfield (1864–1938).
 He had three elder siblings: Diana (1891–1963), Barbara (1892–1951), and Harry (1895–1977).
 He was educated at Highgate School and Wadham College, Oxford and in 1920 received a first class degree in English language and literature.
-After finishing his B. Litt., which became his third book Poetic Diction, he was a dedicated poet and author for over ten years.
+After finishing his B.Litt., which became his third book Poetic Diction, he was a dedicated poet and author for over ten years.
 After 1934 his profession was as a solicitor in London, from which he retired in 1959 aged 60.
-Thereafter he had many guest appointments as Visiting Professor in North America.
+Thereafter he had many guest appointments as visiting professor in North America.
 Barfield published numerous essays, books, and articles.
 His primary focus was on what he called the "evolution of consciousness," which is an idea which occurs frequently in his writings.
 He is best known as the author of Saving the Appearances: A Study in Idolatry and as a founding father of Anthroposophy in the English speaking world.

 Family

 In 1923 he married the musician and choreographer Maud Douie.
-They had two children, Alexander and Lucy; and fostered Geoffrey.
-Their sole grandchild is Owen A. Barfield, son of Alexander.
+They adopted three children, Alexander, Lucy, and Geoffrey.
 After the death of his wife in 1980 he spent his final years in a retirement hotel in Forest Row, East Sussex.